KimRass/warehouse/Database/SQL/SQL.md

 #### `ALTER TABLE DROP FOREIGN KEY`
 ## `DROP`
 ### `DROP TABLE`
 - With the help of `DROP` command we can drop (delete) the whole structure in one go.
-By using this command the existence of the whole table is finished or say lost.
+The existence of the whole table is finished.
-- Table space is freed from memory.
+- **The `DROP TABLE` statement does not result in space being released back to the tablespace for use by other objects.**
 #### `DROP TABLE IF EXISTS`
 ### `DROP VIEW`
 ## `TRUNCATE`
 ### `TRUNCATE TABLE`
-- By using this command the existence of all the rows of the table is lost.
+- It removes all the rows exist in the table.
-- The `TRUNCATE` command does not free the table space from memory.
+- **It returns the freed space to the tablespace.**
 - It is comparatively faster than `DELETE` command.
 ## `RENAME`
 ### `RENAME TABLE TO`